sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-The callback can set a value asynchronously by accepting a second argument, `set`, and calling it when appropriate.
+The callback can set a value asynchronously by accepting a second argument, `set`, and an optional third argument, `update`, calling either or both of them when appropriate.

-In this case, you can also pass a third argument to `derived` — the initial value of the derived store before `set` is first called.
+In this case, you can also pass a third argument to `derived` — the initial value of the derived store before `set` or `update` is first called.
+If no initial value is specified, the store's initial value will be `undefined`.

 ```js
 import { derived } from 'svelte/store';